ibalampanis/ai-ethics/guide.md

 23. The World Economic Forum's article on "Why we need cybersecurity of AI: ethics and responsible innovation"
 24. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts".
 25. UNESCO.
 (April 21, 2023).
 "Artificial Intelligence: examples of ethical dilemmas". https://www.unesco.org/en/artificial-intelligence/recommendation-ethics/cases
+26. Marr, B. (2023).
+"The Intersection Of AI And Human Creativity: Can Machines Really Be Creative?"
+Forbes